codeinlife/codeinlife.github.io/_posts/2020-09-07-props-post.md

 ```
 pipenv shell

-django-admin startproject Project_a .
+django-admin startproject code_project .

-python manage.py runserver (to see welcome page)
+python manage.py runserver (to see a welcome page)
 ```

 ctrl+c to exit